IOTechSystems/xrt-examples/ApplicationComponent/README.md

 ## Application component structure

-There are a couple of function pointers that have been implemented in order to support the state transitions of the application component that has been created in this example in the C language.
+There are a couple of functions that have been implemented in order to support the state transitions of the application component that has been created in this example in the C language.

 ### app_component_alloc